MerLin: A Discovery Engine for Photonic and Hybrid Quantum Machine Learning: MerLin as a benchmark-driven reproduction platform

 \subsection{Convolutional Neural Network}

 Convolutional Neural Networks (CNN) are foundational models for computer vision, owing to their locality, translation equivariance, and parameter sharing across feature maps \cite{he2015resnet}.
-Recently, Ref. \cite{Monbroussou_2025gatebasedqcnn} proposed a Subspace Preserving Quantum Convolutional Neural Network (QCNN) which demonstrated a polynomial speedup over deep classical CNNs.
-This model was subsequently adapted to photonic hardware \cite{monbroussou2025photonicquantumconvolutionalneural} using adaptive state injection to implement pooling layers, thus making the approach scalable by maintaining a fixed photon number while reducing the effective Fock-space dimension.
-We reproduced this photonic QCNN within \texttt{MerLin} using a density-matrix backend.
-Through a systematic hyperparameter study, we improve the reported test accuracy on two datasets by $4–5\%$, establishing a stronger baseline for future work.
-Beyond reproduction, \texttt{MerLin} natively supports amplitude-encoding with partial measurements via the \texttt{MeasurementStrategy.partial(modes=[\dots])} API.
-Combined with adaptive state injection, this enables a modular and transparent construction of photonic QCNNs using \texttt{QuantumLayer}, highlighting \texttt{MerLin}'s suitability for structured photonic quantum machine learning models.
+Recently, \cite{Monbroussou_2025gatebasedqcnn} proposed a Subspace Preserving Quantum Convolutional Neural Network (QCNN) with a reported polynomial speedup over deep classical CNNs.
+This architecture was later adapted to photonic hardware \cite{monbroussou2025photonicquantumconvolutionalneural} using adaptive state injection, which implements pooling while preserving a fixed photon number and reducing the effective Fock-space dimension.
+We reproduced this photonic QCNN within \texttt{MerLin} using a density-matrix backend and, through a systematic hyperparameter study, improved the reported test accuracy on two datasets by $4–5\%$, thereby establishing a stronger baseline for future work.
+Beyond reproduction, \texttt{MerLin} natively supports amplitude-encoding with partial measurements.
+Combined with adaptive state injection, this enables a modular and transparent construction of photonic QCNNs using \texttt{QuantumLayer}, highlighting \texttt{MerLin}'s suitability for structured photonic QML models.